-$^{^{34}}$ The BeH also covers marginal part-time workers employed since 1999.
+33The BeH also covers marginal part-time workers employed since 1999.

-35More precisely, we focus on "regular workers" according to the definition used in the Administrative Wage and Labor Market Flow Panel (AWFP) dataset (see Seth and Stüber, 2017): a regular worker is employed full time and belongs to person group 101 (employee s.t. social security without special features), 140 (seamen) or 143 (maritime pilots).
+34More precisely, we focus on "regular workers" according to the definition used in the Administrative Wage and Labor Market Flow Panel (AWFP) dataset (see Seth and Stüber, 2017): a regular worker is employed full time and belongs to person group 101 (employee s.t. social security without special features), 140 (seamen) or 143 (maritime pilots).
 Therefore, all (marginal) part-time employees, employees in partial retirement, interns, etc., are not considered regular workers.

-our analyses, we restrict our attention to employment spells of full-time workers36 aged 16 to 65 years from West Germany for the period from 1978 to 2014.
-We keep employment spells only if the workers are employed on December 31^{st} of the respective year.37
+ployment within an establishment in a particular calendar year.
+Hence, the maximum spell length is 366 days.
+For each identified full-time worker, the BeH has a record of all existing employment spells - including part-time employment, apprenticeships, etc. For our analyses, we restrict our attention to employment spells of full-time workers35 aged 16 to 65 years from West Germany for the period from 1978 to 2014.
+We keep employment spells only if the workers are employed on December 31^{st} of the respective year.36

-We define a newly hired spell as a worker's first spell at the establishment.38 Hence, a worker's tenure in an establishment that spans more than one calendar year will consist of multiple spells, with the first being classified as a new hire spell.
+We define a newly hired spell as a worker's first spell at the establishment.37 Hence, a worker's tenure in an establishment that spans more than one calendar year will consist of multiple spells, with the first being classified as a new hire spell.

 Our dependent variable is the real average daily wage of a worker over any spell.
-As the earnings data are right-censored at the contribution assessment ceiling ("Beitragsbemessungsgrenze"), only non-censored wage spells are considered in the analyses.39 To calculate the average daily real wage and real output per capita in 2010 prices, we use the German Consumer Price Index (CPI, see Table A2).
+As the earnings data are right-censored at the contribution assessment ceiling ("Beitragsbemessungsgrenze"), only non-censored wage spells are considered in the analyses.38 To calculate the average daily real wage and real output per capita in 2010 prices, we use the German Consumer Price Index (CPI, see Table A2).